Student Papers Competition

 CONFERENCE ATTENDANCE COSTS

 Travel, accommodation, and meal costs for the 3 finalists will be reimbursed by Unmanned Systems Canada upon submission of receipts.
-Travel must be arranged by the most economical method available, accommodation reservations will be made by Unmanned Systems Canada, and meals will be provided at the Conference.
+Accommodation is booked by the Conference Coordinator for the 4 days of the conference.
+Travel must be arranged and paid by the student by the most economical method available.
 Travel arrangements must be confirmed with and approved by Unmanned Systems Canada prior to booking.
 Only the expenses of the presenting student will be reimbursed and the student must book travel and submit receipts to the Conference Coordinator or Executive Director of Unmanned Systems Canada.

 The Presentation must be constructed in MS PowerPoint and provided at the Speaker Registration Desk no later than 07:00 am the scheduled morning of the presentation.
 Presentations can be provided on a returnable memory stick or CD.
 Presentations are scheduled for 20 minutes in length followed by a 5 minute Q&A. Only the submitting student can present to the judges.
 You will use the computer provided in the speaking room by the conference and ensure that video and the software format you are using are standard.
 Also ensure to have a separate file for any imbedded video in your presentation.